The Health Dangers of Stress

 And finally if you were always drinking too much there would be many problems starting to emerge at work and at home!

-If your stress situation is 'often' or 'always' some important information follows.
+If your stress situation is 'often' or 'always' here's important information to read.

 90% of all visits to doctors in US have some stress involvement!